subhram-rana-1/comp/CHROME_EXTENSION_DESCRIPTION.md

 🟣 Secure API integration with robust error handling
 🟣 Optimized for performance with minimal impact on browsing speed

-ComprehensionAI transforms every webpage into a learning opportunity, helping you build vocabulary, improve comprehension, and understand complex content in any language with ease.
-Whether you're reading in English, Arabic, Spanish, French, or any other language, ComprehensionAI's AI-powered word meaning, text summary, and multilingual chat features make reading accessible and enjoyable for everyone.
+ExplainAI transforms every webpage into a learning opportunity, helping you build vocabulary, improve comprehension, and understand complex content in any language with ease.
+Whether you're reading in English, Arabic, Spanish, French, or any other language, ExplainAI's AI-powered word meaning, text summary, and multilingual chat features make reading accessible and enjoyable for everyone.
 Start enhancing your reading skills today!